Ar-Rahman: Structure

+Surah Raḥman is also considered among the earliest surahs revealed.
+Aḥmad relates in his Musnad a narration from Asma bint Abi Bakr: “I heard the Messenger of Allah ﷺ reciting 'So which of the favours of your Lord will you deny?'
+[Raḥman: 13] while praying near the Kaʿbah, before he had openly declared his mission, and the polytheists were listening.”
+This narration suggests that the surah’s revelation dates to the early Makkan period.

+Surat Raḥman was revealed after Surat ar-Raʿd in the chronological sequence of revelation.
+In the arrangement of the Muṣḥaf, it is the 55th surah, placed after Surat al-Qamar and before Sūrat al-Wāqiʿah.
+The placement after al-Qamar carries thematic significance.
+Al-Qamar concludes with: “But the Hour is their appointed time, and the Hour will be more grievous and bitter.” [al-Qamar: 46] It then describes the fate of criminals in hellfire and the righteous in Gardens and rivers in the paradise.
+Surat Raḥman elaborates on this in detailed fashion, following the sequence implied by the preceding surah, making it a comprehensive exposition of al-Qamar’s closing verses.

 Ayat (Verses)

 Q55:70-77 Houri

 55:70-77 Therein (Gardens) will be Khayrat Hisan (good); Then which of the blessings of your Lord will you both deny!
 Houri (beautiful, fair females) guarded in pavilions; Then which of the blessings of your Lord will you both deny!
 Whom never deflowered a human before nor Jinn.
 Then which of the blessings of your Lord will you both deny!
 Reclining on green Rafraf (cushions) and rich beautiful `Abqariy. (rich carpets).
 Then which of the blessings of your Lord will you both deny!

 Muhammad Asad asserts that the "noun hur – rendered as 'companions pure' – is a plural of both ahwar (masculine) and hawra’ (feminine), each describing a person distinguished by hawar, a term that denotes 'intense whiteness of the eyeballs and lustrous black of the iris.'
 Asad, along with Yusuf Ali and Marmaduke Pickthall, translates this verse as:

 In these [gardens] will be [all] things most excellent and beautiful.
 Which, then, of your Sustainer's powers can you disavow?
 [There the blest will live with their] companions pure and modest, in pavillions [splendid] -which, then, of your Sustainer's powers can you disavow? -[companions] whom neither man nor invisible being will have touched ere then.
 Which, then, of your Sustainer's powers can you disavow?[In such a paradise will they dwell,] reclining upon meadows green and carpets rich in beauty.
 Which, then, of your Sustainer's powers can you disavow?
 Hallowed be thy Sustainer's name, full of majesty and glory!

 According to Ibn Kathir, the believer will be given a tent 60 miles wide, made of pearl, such that his wives will not see each other.
 The believer will visit them all.
 The Enlightening Commentary into the Light of the Holy Qur'an says that they (the Houri) are good and righteous virgins and are intended to have intercourse only with their husbands.